13.17 for an illustration of words in a protein sequence.

 A neighborhood word is a word obtaining a score of at least T when comparing, using a selected scoring matrix (see figure 13.18).
 The default scoring matrix for blastp is BLOSUM62.
 The compilation of exact words and neighborhood words is then used to match against the database sequences.

-After initial finding of words (seeding), the BLAST algorithm will extend the (only 3 residues long) alignment in both directions (see figure 13.19).
+After the initial finding of words (seeding), the BLAST algorithm will extend the (only 3 residues long) alignment in both directions (see figure 13.19).
 Each time the alignment is extended, an alignment score is increases/decreased.
 When the alignment score drops below a predefined threshold, the extension of the alignment stops.
 This ensures that the alignment is not extended to regions where only very poor alignment between the query and hit sequence is possible.
 If the obtained alignment receives a score above a certain threshold, it will be included in the final BLAST result.

 By tweaking the word size W and the neighborhood word threshold T, it is possible to limit the search space.
 E.g. by increasing T, the number of neighboring words will drop and thus limit the search space as shown in figure 13.20.